Half-crown (New Zealand coin): Centennial commemorative

 The reverse of the Centennial half-crown features a Māori woman flanked by traditional and modern architecture.

 New Zealand's first commemorative coin, the Waitangi crown, faced a lengthy design and production process, and was ultimately unpopular with collectors.
 These delays and difficulties encouraged the longer-term planning of future commemorative coins.
 By August 1936, the New Zealand Numismatic Society began pursuing the creation of commemorative coinage to be issued for the hundredth anniversary of the Treaty of Waitangi, seen as a centennial for the country itself.
 Allan Sutherland proposed the creation of a commemorative half-crown to be released into circulation at face value.
 The government was receptive to the Society's proposal, and cooperated with it to design the commemorative issue.
 Commemorative issues for other denominations such as the florin were rejected in favour of the larger half-crown.

 From late August 1938 to the end of September, a competition was held for the design of the commemorative half-crown, as well as for the proposed penny and halfpenny denominations.
 Metcalfe and Kruger Gray both submitted designs for the half-crown, but Leonard Cornwall Mitchell's designs were selected for all three denominations.
 His half-crown design featured a Māori woman in piupiu standing with her arms outstretched, surrounded by traditional Māori architecture on her right, a modern cityscape on her left, and a rising sun behind her head.
 The Royal Mint's task of transferring Mitchell's sketch to coinage proved troublesome.
 The design of the piupiu was simplified to a less authentic vertical pattern.
 High Commissioner Jordan approved the coin in August 1939, and the coin entered production.
 The coin was relatively popular to the public, and had almost entirely disappeared from circulation by 1941.

 Mintage and production

 Mintage figures of the half-crown varied over its period in circulation; many years saw no half-crowns issued, including a seven-year stretch from 1954 to 1960.
 No half-crowns of the "regular" design were issued in 1940, when the centennial commemorative was issued.

-Half-crowns are approximately 32.3 mm in diameter and 14.1 grams in weight.
+Half-crowns are approximately 32.3 mm in diameter and 14.14 grams (a half ounce) in weight.
 Initially struck in .500 fineness, the coins were made with cupronickel from 1947 onward.
 Many were recalled from circulation by banks and melted for their silver content.
-The half-crown was abolished in 1967 in favour of the new denominations of the New Zealand dollar.
+The half-crown was abolished in 1967 and replaced by the 50 cent coin in the same diameter and mass, one of the new denominations of the New Zealand dollar.